houtsind/RepData_PeerAssessment1/PA1_template.md

 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+The mean for each 5-minute interval will be used to fill in any values that are NA.

 ```r
 pa1.steps.interval <- aggregate(steps ~ interval, pa1.raw.data, mean)